kevin-chaudhari/FinSense/README.md

 ## Example Prompts

--Log $45 spent on groceries at Walmart yesterday
+- Log $45 spent on groceries at Walmart yesterday
--How much did I spend on transportation this month?
+- How much did I spend on transportation this month?
--Am I saving more than last month?
+- Am I saving more than last month?
--List and summarize all my subscriptions
+- List and summarize all my subscriptions
--Based on my salary, what should be my ideal monthly budget?
+- Based on my salary, what should be my ideal monthly budget?

 ---